JWST Advanced Deep Extragalactic Survey (JADES) Data Release 5: Photometrically Selected Galaxy Candidates at z > 8: Results

 We plot the full GOODS-S and GOODS-N footprints along with our sources in Figures \ref{fig:GS_footprint} and \ref{fig:GN_footprint}.
 On both these figures we plot outlines for both JADES data, as well as the full footprint of the DR5 GOODS-S and GOODS-N imaging datasets from which we selected our sources.
 In each panel, we color the points by their photometric or spectroscopic redshift.
 We find that, as expected, the deeper portions of the footprints contain a higher density of galaxies at higher redshifts, in particular the JOF in the southern part of GOODS-S and in the NGDEEP area to the east of the GOODS-S footprint\footnote{This is shown clearly with NIRCam filter depth maps presented in Section 4.2 of \JJADES{}.}.
 In both fields there are regions within the JADES DR5 footprint, specifically in some of the regions where NIRCam was used in parallel, where we find no candidates owing to the lack of specific filter coverage.

 For each source in our sample, we use the photometric or spectroscopic redshift to estimate $M_{\mathrm{UV}}$ and $\beta$.
 As discussed previously, to estimate these values, we use the CIRC1 fluxes measured from images convolved to the F444W PSF.
 We followed the approach from \citet{topping2024}, where we fit a \citet{calzetti1994} power law ($f_{\lambda} \propto \lambda^{\beta}$) to the photometry spanning the rest-frame UV for each object.
 For objects at $z = 8 - 9$, we fit to photometry in the F150W, F200W, and F277W filters, for objects at $z = 9 - 13.2$, we used the F200W, F277W, and F356W filters, and for sources at $z > 13.2$, we used the F277W, F356W, and F444W filters.
-The slope of the power-law we report as $\beta$, and we calculated the rest-frame magnitude through a synthetic top-hat transmission filter between 1400 and 1600 Angstroms (rest-frame) for this model fit.
+While the exact wavelength range that this procedure spans is different depending on the source redshift, the average range is $1650$\AA$- 2900$\AA$\,$ rest-frame, which will not be affected by the presence of Lyman-$\alpha$ emission or Lyman damping.
+The slope of the power-law fit we report as $\beta$, and we calculated the rest-frame magnitude through a synthetic top-hat transmission filter between 1400 and 1600 Angstroms (rest-frame) for this model fit.
 In a small fraction of sources (14 sources in GOODS-S, and 66 sources in GOODS-N), lack of available photometry sampling the rest-frame UV prevented us performing this fit and estimating values.
 We report both $M_{\mathrm{UV}}$ and $\beta$ for each source in our sample in our final table, along with uncertainties estimated from the fits.

 In Figure \ref{fig:MUV_vs_redshift} we plot the estimated $M_{\mathrm{UV}}$ against the photometric or spectroscopic redshifts for our sources.
 We plot the GOODS-S sources in blue, and the GOODS-N sources in red, and if a source has a spectroscopic redshift (see Section \ref{sec:spectroscopic_redshifts}), we use a thick black outline.
 We also highlight some of the brighter sources, including GN-z11 \citep[``1005591'', ][]{oesch2016, bunker2023a} and JADES-GS-z14-0 \citep[``183348'', ][]{hainline2024a, robertson2024, carniani2024}.
 The lower density of sources with photometric redshifts observed at $z \sim 10$ (and to a lesser extent, $z \sim 13$) is due to the gap between the F115W and F150W photometric filter curves and our use of minimum-$\chi^2$ redshifts from \texttt{EAZY}, as discussed in detail in Appendix A of \KHZ{}.